 Hero Of Legend: With Sonic & The Black Knight how many tracks did you produce and what were they in relation to?

-TT: First let me say at what a GREAT honor it was to be contacted by SEGA of Japan to work on this franchise.
+TT: First let me say at what a GREAT honour it was to be contacted by SEGA of Japan to work on this franchise.
 It was a dream come true!
 Along with Mario and Zelda, I can’t think of another franchise that I hold so dear to my heart.
 A few years ago I had invited longtime SEGA composer Jun Senoue to one of my Video Games Live shows in San Francisco.
 I had always been a fan of his work and when my friends at SEGA in the U.S. said he’d love to come out to one of our shows I was really excited.
 I believe it was at that first meeting that I might have given him one of my soundtracks… but I don’t remember exactly.
 We kept in touch over e-mail and eventually he moved back to Japan.
 I couldn’t believe it when he sent me an e-mail asking to do a few tracks for the game.
 He also mentioned that my very good friend Richard Jacques would be working on the title as well.
-Along with Koji Kondo, Nobou Uematsu, Jason Hayes (Warcraft) and Michael Giacchino (Medal of Honor)… Richard is one of my favorite game composers and by far one of the most talented.
+Along with Koji Kondo, Nobou Uematsu, Jason Hayes (Warcraft) and Michael Giacchino (Medal of Honor)… Richard is one of my favourite game composers and by far one of the most talented.
 It’s extremely rare in our industry that Japanese developers go overseas for music.
 I mean, sure I’ve worked on a bunch of games put out by Japanese companies like Konami, Capcom, Namco, etc. but you’re never asked directly by the Japanese… it’s always something like a U.S. or European developer who was doing the game for the publisher who had a secondary office in the U.S. Very rare that is directly with Japan.
-The only other time I had been asked to do something like that was when I worked directly with Miyamoto on Metroid Prime… again… one of the highest honors I think any person working in the industry could ever dream of.
+The only other time I had been asked to do something like that was when I worked directly with Miyamoto on Metroid Prime… again… one of the highest honours I think any person working in the industry could ever dream of.

 Jun had given me a couple of movie files for different levels and the challenge for both me & Jun was to see if I should focus on doing orchestral or rock-n-roll… or maybe a combination of both.
 I ended up sending Jun about 7 or 8 quick 30 second demos.
 Some just orchestral, some just rock and some that had a little of both.
 Originally I was only supposed to be commissioned to do 2 songs that were 2 minutes each in length.
 Jun and the producer ended up liking 3 of the demos I had sent so they asked me if I could do 3 instead of just 2.
 Of couse I said “HECK YEAH!”
 They were leaning towards the more orchestral stuff and a few of them had some possible guitar parts.
 Both myself and Jun play guitar so I had asked Jun if he would like to play on 2 of the songs.
 I always love the idea of collaborating with other composers and musicians and he agreed.